zanemmiller2/baseNencoder/README.md

 base32 encoding is completed by taking a block of five octets (40 bit string) and converting it to eight BASE32 characters.

-base64 encoding is completed by taking a block of 3 octets (24 bit string) and converting it to 4 BASE64 characters.
+base64 encoding is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.

 Prints to standard output wrapping to a new line every 76 characters.
 Pads incomplete output strings with "=".